Brainicism/bgutil-ytdlp-pot-provider/server/src/README.md

 - `-p, --proxy <proxy-all>`: The proxy to use for the requests, optional.
 - `--version`: Print the script version and exit.
 - `--verbose`: Use verbose logging.

-**Environment Variables**

-- **TOKEN_TTL**: The time in hours for a PO token to be considered valid.
-While there are no definitive answers on how long a token is valid, it has been observed to be valid for atleast a couple of days (Default: 6).

 ### Content Binding